frc-5160-the-chargers/5160-docs/docs/software/basic-knowledge/chargerlib.md

 Besides of the use of the ChargerRobot class, everything within ChargerLib is entirely optional to use;
 in fact, it is recommended that newer coders use base java features if they have just learned the basics of robot code.

-### How Do I learn more?

-To learn more, view the other README files listed below.
-They can be read in any order; however, reading them in alphabetical order(A, then B, then C, etc.) is the recommended path.